carlosfreitasjunior/BuildersTest/README.md

  - Enable the feature;
  - Clear the cache to reflect the changes: `System -> Tools -> Cache Management -> Flush Magento Cache`;

+ ## Tests
+ - With the module enabled, perform a review on the product page.
+ - This new review will be available for approval in Techshop -> All Reviews
+ - Select the revisions you want to approve using the mass actions in the admin grid.
+ - If approved, it should appear on the product page, in Reviews

  ## Screenshots
  ### Tab menu
  ![plot](./assets/feature_1.png)